burryfun/twitch-following/README.md

 # Twitch Following

+⚠️ **This version is deprecated.
+A new and improved version is available here: [twitch-following-v2](https://burryfun.github.io/twitch-following-v2)** ⚠️

 A minimal and responsive web app that allows you to view the channels a Twitch user is following.

 ![alt text](image.png)